phonopy/phonopy/doc/phonopy/index.rst

 **Phono3py** for phonon-phonon interaction calculations has been released as an open beta version.
 See the document at http://phonopy.sourceforge.net/phono3py/ .

+**Phonon database**: A collection of phonon and mode-Gruneisen parameter calculations is available at http://phonondb.mtl.kyoto-u.ac.jp/ .
+The raw data of phonopy & VASP results can be downloaed.

 Selected features
 =======================